lpenz/sqrid/README.md

 ## `Qr`: relative coordinates, direction, movement

 This type represents a relative movement of one square.
-It can only be one of the 4 cardinal directions (N, E, S, W) if the `DIAG` argument is false, or one of the 8 directions when it's true.
+It can only be one of the 8 cardinal and intercardinal directions (N, NE, E, SE, S, SW, W, NW).

 It's a building block for paths, iterating on a [`Qa`] neighbors, etc. It effectively represents the edges in a graph where the